danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 2. Wait for the `d3.json()` call to complete.
 3. Wait for the `d3.csv()` call to complete.
 4. Reduce the dataset to map of (key: Country Name, value: Cases) pairs
+5. Set the dataset to a new state variable, `countryDataset`

-We can try to use our fancy new `countryDataset` as reference data for our chloropleth map, but if you go ahead and give it a try...
+We can try to use our fancy new `countryDataset` as reference data for our chloropleth map, so if you go ahead and give it a try...

 **Map.jsx**
 ```diff